Robert Harris (painter): Personal life

 He married Elizabeth (Bessie) Putnam in 1885 but the couple had no children.
 He was the brother of the architect William Critchlow Harris and took an active interest in the artwork of his cousin Kathleen Morris.

+Legacy

+The vast collection of works and archival material related to the artist is in the collection of the Confederation Centre Art Gallery, Charlottetown, P.E.I. where the founding director Moncrieff Williamson was the first scholar to publish several books and catalogues on him.